NEMO-consortium/1_ORCA2_BGC/README.md

      </file>
    </file_group>
 ```
+>>>> STOP HERE need to put instruction for iodef and xiosserver ...
+>>>>
 Now you can run the model.
-To run the model, copy the executable into each run directory and then submit:
+To run the model, link the executable into each run directory and then submit.
+Below the steps only for EXP_P4Z.
+Similar steps apply for EXP_P5Z.

+- First go in EXP_P4Z, link nemo, :
 ```
-cp nemo-5.0/cfgs/BGC_DEMO/BLD/bin/nemo.exe .
-./nemo.exe
+cd EXP_P4Z
+ln -sf nemo-5.0/cfgs/BGC_DEMO/BLD/bin/nemo.exe nemo
 ```

+-

 The model runs over the full global ocean for one year (1948) with a timestep of `5400s` and outputs at a 7-day time frequency.
 When the model has finished, it will output a file `ORCA2_7d_19480101_19481231_ptrc_T.nc` with the concentrations for each phyto- and zooplankton.